-This course will provide an advanced level of medical terminology for Health Information Management Program students.
-This course provides students with a foundation of medical terminology and pharmacology vocabularies used in classification systems in Health Information Management (HIM).
+This course provides students with an advanced level of medical terminology.
 The course uses a systems-based approach that provides students with the skills and knowledge necessary to derive meaning from common medical terms.
 Students will deconstruct medical word construction and language, as well as the derivation, roots, prefixes, and suffixes.
 Various structures and organization of bodily systems will also be examined.